ensdomains/dnsregistrar/README.md

 var DNSRegistrarJs = require('@ensdomains/dnsregistrar');
 dnsregistrar = new DNSRegistrarJs(provider, dnssecaddress, dnsregistraraddress);
 dnsregistrar.claim('foo.test').then((claim)=>{
-    claim.numTransaction // shows number of transactions it has to send claim.submit({from:account});
+    claim.numTransactions // shows number of transactions it has to send claim.submit({from:account});
 })
 ```